Bruin-Dev/Intelygenz/docs/CREATE_NEW_MICROSERVICE.md

 ## 1. Create ECR repository

-We can't create the ECR repository in the branch where we are developing because the creation or update of the ECR repositories is only in the Master branch.
+We cannot create the ECR repository in the branch where we are developing because the creation or update of the ECR repositories is only in the Master branch.
 This means that the first thing that we need to do is make a little merge to master to create our new microservice repo, by that way we can deploy our microservice later in dev branches.